-- i NOTE: The heat sink may become hot during normal operation.
-Allow sufficient time for the heat sink to cool before you touch it. - 2.
-Remove the base cover.
+i NOTE: The heat sink may become hot during normal operation.
+Allow sufficient time for the heat sink to cool before you touch it.

-The following image indicates the location of the heat sink and provides a visual representation of the removal procedure.
+The following images indicate the location of the heat sink and provide a visual representation of the removal procedure.

-- 1. In the reverse sequential order (8>7>6>5>4>3>2>1), loosen the eight captive screws that secure the heat sink to the system board. - 2.
-Lift the heat sink off the system board.
+1. In the reverse order (7>6>5>4>3>2>1), loosen the seven captive screws that secure the heat sink to the system board.